Anannyap7/AlgoExpert-DSA/Arrays/majority-element.md

 2. Space Complexity = ```O(1)``` as we avoided the use of any additional data structures.

 ## Optimized Approach - 2
+Finding the most common bit values for each of the 3 bits (or 32 bits) representing the numbers.